PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 Notice that each event requires the following information:

-- The event name, in the form `Entity_Verb`.
+- The event name (in the form `Entity_Verb`).
 - The event descriptions (indexed by culture).
 - The payload descriptions (indexed by culture).

 ### Services events

-The application can subscribe events raised by the webhooks services using the `Event` option.
-This exists to support custom behavior on new subscriptions, when publishing events, etc.
+The application can subscribe events raised by the webhooks services using the `Event` configuration option.
+This allows to implement application-specific behavior on new subscriptions, when publishing events, etc.

 For example: